 - 6.1.1.
-All studies will be prepared by a qualified professional to the satisfaction of the applicable municipal, provincial or federal regulatory bodies. - 6.1.2 If a development deviates from an approved Outline Plan, an amendment to the Outline Plan, approved by the County's Council, will be required.
+All studies shall be prepared by a qualified professional to the satisfaction of the applicable municipal, provincial or federal regulatory bodies. - 6.1.2 If a development proposes to deviate from an approved Outline Plan, an amendment to the Outline Plan will be required.